 We promise never to pass your details on to another organisation for marketing purposes.
 We will store your data securely and use this information to deliver what you have asked us to and to communicate in the ways you have chosen.
 We may share information with, and obtain information from credit reference agencies.
 We will not disclose information to any company except to prevent fraud, or if required to do so by law.

-For further information on how your information is used, how we maintain the security of your information, and your rights to access information we hold on you, apply in writing to Sharon Jenkins at
+For further information on how your information is used, how we maintain the security of your information, and your rights to access information we hold on you, apply in writing to Mark Quinn at

 Corby Rock Mill

 We welcome the opportunity to demonstrate how carefully your personal information is handled.